peter88213/aeon3md/docs/usage.md

 ## Full synopsis

-This will generate a new OpenDocument text document (odt) containing part and chapter titles and scene summaries.
+This will generate a new Markdown file (md) containing part and chapter titles and scene summaries.

 Scene titles are inserted as navigable comments.